Predatory bugs

 Summary

-Predatory hemipterans are a diverse group made of many different species, but there are some common identifiable characteristics.
+Predatory bugs are a diverse group made of many different species, but there are some common identifiable characteristics.
 They have an elongated body varying in shape from flattened to cylindrical, with well developed legs adapted for capturing and holding onto prey.
 Their forewings are partially hardened at the base and membranous at the tip, forming a protective shield when at rest.
 They possess specialized mouthparts for piercing and sucking, using a long stylet to feed on prey fluids.

 There are several agriculturally important predatory bugs.